kimdesok/DeepPATH/README.md

 Each individual patch image was classified by the previously trained Inception v3 model, resulting in a set of patch images representing only tumor (LUAD only in this case).
 These patches were divided into training, validatation, and test data groups.
 The patch images in each group were transformed into the TFRecord format and labeled with ten labels according to the gene mutation data.
 For the multi label classification, the last dense layer was set to have 11 nodes that represented 10 typical gene mutation classes and one bias.
 Transfer learning was applied to the predefined DL model initialized with the imagenet weights.
 Fine tuning was followed in the same way with the method described in the Aim 1 section.

 ### Results (provisional)
 The same three types of deep learning(DL) models were investigated to predict gene mutations by their histologic representation in the lung cancers.
 Resnet 50 model was trained with differently sized training datasets in the same manner as in the Aim 1.
 Interestingly, the accuracy values were better in the model trained from the scratch (Weights labeled as None in the table below).
-The improvement of the AUC was also observed in other two DL models and Inception v3 showed the higher value than the other two DLs.
+The improvement of the AUC was also observed in other two DL models and Inception v3, in particular, showed the higher accuracy compared to the other two DLs.
 The authors reported the exactly same findings but no clear explanation of why training from the scratch had resulted in the improvement in the accuracy[3].

 Table 2.
 Performance of ResNet 50, Inception V3 and Xception models for prediction of gene mutations trained by transfer learning and fine tuning